marcossilvestrini/learning-lpic-1-102-500/README.md

 Configure ethernet and wi-fi network using NetworkManager.\
 Awareness of systemd-networkd.\

+In Linux distributions that use the systemd naming scheme, all interface names start with a two-character prefix that signifies the interface type:

+en\
+Ethernet

+ib\
+InfiniBand

+sl\
+Serial line IP (slip)

+wl\
+Wireless local area network (WLAN)

+ww\
+Wireless wide area network (WWAN)

+From higher to lower priority, the following rules are used by the operating system to name and number the network interfaces:

+1 - Name the interface after the index provided by the BIOS or by the firmware of embedded devices, e.g. eno1.

+2 - Name the interface after the PCI express slot index, as given by the BIOS or firmware, e.g. ens1.

+3 - Name the interface after its address at the corresponding bus, e.g. enp3s5.

+4 - Name the interface after the interface’s MAC address, e.g. enx78e7d1ea46da.

+5 - Name the interface using the legacy convention, e.g. eth0.

 #### 109.2 Important Commands

 ##### hostnamectl - Control the system hostname